tobiasllop/python-mini-projects/README.md

 # python-mini-projects
 A lot of python projects that I have made to train lists, functions and loops.

-:arrow_forward: View all the branches to see the different projects
+:arrow_forward: Look at all the branches to see the different projects

 **Two to One**: [Go there](https://github.com/tobiasllop/python-mini-projects/tree/Two-to-one)